CharCoding/PolyGalaxian/README.md

 * Fancy _(citation needed)_ particle effects
 * Background?

-Once the game is somewhat playable, I'll edit it to index.html so that it will be accessible on [github](charcoding.github.io/PolyGalaxian).
+Once the game is somewhat playable, I'll edit it to index.html so that it will be accessible on [Github Pages](http://charcoding.github.io/PolyGalaxian).
-I'll work on it if I have time (school is a thing, you know?)
+I'll work on it if I have time (school is a thing, you know?).

-Feedback and suggestions are welcome! :D
+Feedbacks and suggestions are welcome! :D